Inside: Strategies for classroom management for substitute teachers

 The possibility of entering a different classroom every day can be overwhelming.
-As a substitute teacher, you arrive to a classroom full of students that have different expectations depending on their full-time teacher’s rules and management.
-To have a successful guest teaching career, it’s important to practice these classroom management skills for a substitute teacher.
+As a substitute teacher, you arrive at a classroom full of students that have different expectations depending on their full-time teacher’s rules and management.
+To have a successful guest teaching career, it’s important to practice these strategies for classroom management for substitute teachers.

 Build relationships first and fast.

-Know the general discipline plans for the school.
+Know the general discipline plans for the school and the classroom

 Know if the school uses an overall behavior plan like PBIS (Positive Behavioral Intervention and Supports) or Boystown Skills.
 You don’t have to be an expert, but asking a colleague or office staff member what the protocol is for certain behaviors will help guide your day.
 It also will allow you to know the expectations for common areas and classroom behaviors as well as how to address positive and negative behaviors that students may show.